-The killing of Emile Gerdun in New York, by a young French girl, was followed by the disclosure of a story of moral corruption impossible to match even among the most "benighted" save The girl who did the killing says she has been living with the brute for six years, and all the time supported him by such "wages of sin" as she could obtain.
-"He would beat me horribly," she said.
-"If I did not give him enough who is nineteen, for working, and asked her why she did not earn money like me.
+The killing of Emile Gerdun in New York, by a young French girl, was followed by the disclosure of a story of moral corruption impossible to match even among the most "benighted" say- The girl who did the killing says she has been living with the brute for six years, and all the time supported him by such "wages of sin" as she could obtain.
+"He would beat me horribly." she said, "If I did not give him enough money.
+He would ancer at my adder, who is nincteen, for working, and ask ed her why she did not earn money like me.
 He would make me stay on the street all the time.
-If I not arrested.
-I only had to go back again.
-I never got to keep a cent of money Harrible as the disclosure ts, if were an isolated case, it would hardly merit even a passing notice.
-The law would deal with it, and that would be the end of it.
-But, according to the report in the New York World, the girl positively stated that, "there are many men just like him in New York, There are hundreds who are living Just so.
-Some of them have five or six girls giving them money.
+If I not arrested I only had to go back again.
+I never got to keep a cent of money Horrible as the disclosure is, if were an isolated case, it would hardly merit even a passing hottes.
+The law would deal with R. and that would be the end of it.
+But, according to the report in the New York World, the girl positively stated that, "there are many men just like him in New York.
+There are hundreds who are living just so.
+Some of them have five or six girls giving them money."
 Hundreds of them!
-And, if the girl spoke the truth, they are all in league with one another.
-If one of the unfors tunates runs away, they all help hunting her down.
-Can it be possible that such things exist in civilized communities in our country?
-And that, in the immediate vicinity of the headquarters of the Christian Herald, a paper which, recently, has taken such a decided stand for morality in-Utah?
+And, if the girl spoke the truth, they are all In league with one another.
+If one of the unfortunates runs away, they all help hunting her down.
+Can it be possible thatsuch things exist in civilized communities in our country?
+And that, in the immediate vicinity of the headquarters recently, has taken such a decided stand for morality in-Utah?
 We do not believe that one lawless act can be excused by another, and if conditions in Utah were as bad as represented by the morally filthy traducers of the State, it could not be condoned by showing that the conditions in New York are infinitely worse.
-But justice demands that an accuser and a judge should be measurably free from he faulta they undertake to correct.
+But justice demands that an accuser and a judge should be measurably free from the faults they undertake to correct.
 It would, for instance, be indecent to elevate a thief to the bench, to pass sentence on thieves.
-That principle was recognized by our Lord when hardened, id sinners brought to Him a woman "Let him who is without sin cast the first stone."
-If this is in accordance with divine justice, it follows that even if Utah had in the past made missiep, New York has no right to throw the first stone, ONLY A PARTIAL LIST.
+That principle was recognized by our Lard when hardened, old ginners brought to Him a women outcast.
+"Let him who is without sin cast the first stone;" If this is in acordance with divine lustice, it follows that even if Utah had in the past made missiep.
+New York has no right to throw the first stone, ONLY A PARTIAL LIST.